Why AI Music Models Ignore Your "No Drums" Prompt

 - Only works on tracks generated within Suno's platform

 Professional stem separation tools use AI models trained specifically to identify and isolate drum transients, cymbal frequencies, and rhythmic patterns.
-They remove drums while preserving the rest of your mix with far greater accuracy than any prompt-based approach.
+Open-source systems such as Demucs helped make this workflow common: instead of regenerating a song, the model predicts separate sources from the finished mix.

 How to Remove Drums from Suno Music